lisa-wm/manifold-lle/README.md

 The code base for SSLLE is stored in ``1_sslle_implementation``.
 In order to compute an SSLLE embedding, simply use the ``perform_sslle`` function defined in ``fun_perform_sslle.R``.
-The easiest way to set up all required packages and source file is by simply running ``0_run_setup.R`` first.
+The easiest way to set up all required packages and source files is by simply running ``0_run_setup.R`` first.

 ***